 0 steps require calibration data · No GPU needed for analysis · 13 minutes

 Six steps eliminated.
-Not automated — eliminated.
-The infrastructure to store, license, version, and process calibration datasets is no longer needed.
-The GPU compute for calibration passes is no longer needed.
-The debugging of calibration-dependent quality variations is no longer needed.
+Not automated, eliminated.
+The infrastructure to store, licence, version, and process calibration datasets is no longer needed.
+The GPU compute for calibration passes is gone.
+The debugging of calibration-dependent quality issues is gone.

 Why This Matters for Production